 Grafted Pear Trees

 There may not be any pear trees for deer out there that are more dependable, as easy to grow, or more attractive to a whitetail deer!
 Pear trees are one of the easiest trees to grow and virtually maintenance free.
-This led me on my search for late dropping deer pears that will drop when you want them to November/December, during hunting season!
+Because of these reasons I searched for late dropping deer pears that will drop when you want them November/December, during hunting season!

 These grafted pear trees, on either root stock, will be 4’ – 6’ in height and around ½’’ in diameter.

 Click for full view chart

 Most of the Pear trees for deer offered for sale by Blue Hill Wildlife Nursery were found by myself.
 I began my search over 6 years ago for late dropping pears for hunting purposes.
 The vast majority of pears being planted for wildlife that are sold commercially today don’t carry fruit much past early November here in Pennsylvania.
 I wasn’t satisfied with just finding a “late dropping pear” ……I wanted a pear that attracted deer, had a great taste, are very productive and vigorous.
 Trees that showed strong resistance to fire blight, and had drop times when I wanted pears hitting the ground.